calebmazitama/eda-html-css-workshop/README.md

-Welcome Workshoppers!
+Intro to HTML/CSS Workshop!
 ---------------------

+## Welcome!
-This is Emerging Digital Academy's Intro to HTML/CSS Workshop!
+This is Emerging Digital Academy's

 Please make sure that you have installed the Atom text editor (http://atom.io).
 Once installed, create a new folder and open Atom so that it looks like this!